nicolasfara/nicolasfara/README.md

 # Nicolas Farabegoli

-Master student in Computer Science at University of Bologna.
+Master Student in Computer Science at University of Bologna - Cesena campus.

 ## Contacts